Becoming an SSCP Student:

 Jack Sloan, Class of 2018

 Jack Sloan is a Senior Management & Business Major from Zionsville, Indiana.
-Jack has experience working with two SSCP clients: The Saratoga Juice Bar and the Northshire Bookstore.
-Having this previous experience in the course has given him the opportunity to manage the course this Fall.
-This past summer, Jack interned at the Saratoga County Prosperity Partnership where he continued to be heavily involved in the Saratoga business ecosystem.
-Because of the great experience Jack has had in SSCP, he aspires to become a professional consultant after he graduates.
+Jack has experience working directly with two SSCP clients: The Saratoga Juice Bar and the Northshire Bookstore.
+Having this previous experience in the course has given him the opportunity to manage the course for his second time this spring.
+Because of the great experiences Jack has had in SSCP, he is working as a Strategy & Operations Business Analyst for Deloitte Consulting after he graduates.

 Sean Timmons, Class of 2018